Acry/SDL-Ball/docs/Developer/Manager/MenuManager.md

 # MenuManager

+First, I decided to completly rewrite the Menu.
+Currently, I do not use any textures, like in the old code.
+That may change, to decorate the menu with some images or effects.
+However, for now, I want to focus on the functionality and the claim, that the game shall be runnable without any textures.

-TAB - open Menu with exclusive input
+`TAB` - toggles Menu with exclusive input

-Typical video game settings menu.
+`Enter` or KpEnter selects the current item
+Left go back, needs solution.

 **The MenuManager is the only component that can change the settings.**
+See: SettingsManager::setDefaults()

+Input is exclusive, so the game does not react to any input while the menu is open.
 IInputManager.h : `bool menuInputExclusive = false;`

-see: SettingsManager::setDefaults()

 ## TODO

+- [ ] Currently, I do struggle a bit with using different input methods in the menu.
+- [ ] Working towards scrolling content.
 - [ ] change difficulty in Menu

-- [ ] HighscoreMenu
+- [ ] HighscoreMenu ?
-- [ ] LevelSelectMenu
+- [ ] LevelSelectMenu -> Gameplay

 Blocker: Controller Manager
+Blocker: InputMethods issue

 - [ ] Controller support (events)

 ## Common Widgets

-- Menu Labels (static text) — e.g., GAME SETTINGS, Windowed Mode, Model Detail, etc.
+- Menu Labels (static text)
 - Drop-down / Selectors — each setting like Model Detail, Textures, Shadows, Lighting, Effects has a left and right arrow to change options (e.g., High, Extra High).
 - Toggles — (RadioButtons/CheckBoxes) for settings like Console, which can be On or Off.